 - many updated links

-- additional clarification added to Course Copyright statement regarding study sites (e.g. Course Hero).
+- additional clarification added to the Course Copyright statement regarding study sites (e.g. Course Hero).

 - added required statements on "Reporting Bias-Motivated Incidents" and "Counseling and Psychological Services"